ssnail/AdColony-Unity-SDK/Platform-iOS/README.txt

 Getting Started with AdColony:
 ----------------------------------
 First time and returning users should review the AdColony SDK Quick Start Guide, as the AdColony API has been changed (Please refer to the change log for details).
 This file is available as a PDF in the "Documentation" folder and contains everything you need to start integrating AdColony into your app quickly.

 1.9.11 Summary Change Log:
 ----------------------------------
-Details can also be found in the AdColonyQuickStartGuide.pdf under "Changes"
+Details can also be found in the AdColony Quick Start - Unity iOS.pdf under "Changes"

 -AdColony reintroduced the use of Apple's unique device identifier (UDID), but continues to support Mac Address and OpenUDID.
 In addition to these option, ODIN1 has been added as a fourth identifying option.
 -One method, getODIN1 has been added to the AdColony class to access the device's ODIN1 identifier.